YueZhu95/Intelligent-Traffic-Light-via-Reinforcement-Learning/README.md

 ### Environment disturbances

 The environment disturbance is due to the occurrence of traffic collisions.
+There is a 2% probability with which a driver may not follow the traffic laws and cause the crash.
 A traffic collision stays for 300 seconds, then the vehicles involved in the crash are removed and have no further impact on the traffic flow.

 Policy A
 The fourth car on the outside lane of the incoming east road has the accident.